Indian Revenue Service (Customs and Indirect Taxes): Corruption

 In 2015, it was reported that as many as 108 IRS officers were under probe by the CBI for their alleged involvement in corruption.
 From May 2009 to May 2010, the CBI had sought sanction for prosecution of 102 IRS officials posted in different parts of the country in connection with corruption cases.

 In 2016, the Ministry of Finance, dismissed 72 and prematurely retired another 33 Indian Revenue Service officers for non-performance and on disciplinary grounds.

 The IRS officials top the Central Bureau of Investigation’s list of most corrupt bureaucrats.
 In one case, a 1992 batch IRS officer was arrested for accepting a bribe of ₹2 crore in Mumbai.
-Recently, in another case, some IRS officials were found to help certain companies evade payment of Service tax and related penalties of the order of ₹1 crore.
-Also CBI raided premises of an income tax officer for demanding Bribe to the tune of ₹60 crore for covering up Stock Guru Scam.
+Recently, in another case, some IRS officials were found to help certain companies evade payment of service tax and related penalties of the order of ₹1 crore.
+Also CBI raided premises of an income tax officer for demanding bribe to the tune of ₹60 crore for covering up Stock Guru scam.

 Staff shortages

 As of 2013, the IRS has a significant shortfall in employees.
-Since liberalization era in 1990's emphasis on governmental cost cutting has been the norm department has been facing shortages in officer and staff cadre.
-Approximately more than half of the junior officers and staff positions are lying vacant as on date.
-It was hoped that computerization would reduce the dependence on staff during 2001 restructuring of the department following desk officer system.
-Subsequently, unscientific promotion policies owing to pressure tactics of the unions have resulted in creation of situation where staff without any proper experience or qualification are promoted to supervisory ranks seriously jeopardizing the efficiency and service delivery and leaving huge vacancies at the investigation and assessment charges.
+Since liberalization era in 1990's emphasis on governmental cost cutting has been the norm and the department has been facing shortages in officer and staff cadre.
+Approximately more than half of the junior officers and staff positions were lying vacant.
+It was hoped that computerization would reduce the dependence on staff during the 2001 restructuring of the department after the desk officer system.
+Subsequently, unscientific promotion policies owing to pressure tactics of the unions have resulted in the creation of a situation where staff without any proper experience or qualification are promoted to supervisory ranks seriously jeopardizing the efficiency and service delivery and leaving huge vacancies at the investigation and assessment charges.
 There have been many instances where drivers have been promoted to the rank of Inspector of income tax which is a bedrock of the investigation mechanism for detecting tax evasion without proper screening.
 While this indicates a democratic scenario where every competent worker can aspire to rise up in the hierarchy but no safeguards have been put in place to ensure merit of the promoted candidates.
-According to the Economic Times, Severe shortages may be negatively impacting the government's ability to scrutinise returns and catch instances of black money.
+According to the Economic Times, severe shortages may be negatively impacting the government's ability to scrutinise returns and catch instances of black money.